Localization of joint quantum measurements on $\mathbb{C}^d \otimes \mathbb{C}^d$ by entangled resources with Schmidt number at most $d$: Localizability of rank-1 PVM by entangled state with bounded Schmidt rank

 Our first main result directly connects the nice error bases and the localizable rank-1 PVMs. \begin{theorem} Let $\{ \op[M_i] \}_{i=1, \ldots,d^2}$ be a rank-1 PVM on a $d \times d$ dimensional space that has at least one element with the maximal Schmidt rank.
 The PVM can be localized by a $d \times d$ dimensional resource state if and only if it is a maximally entangled basis such that $\{ M_j^{-1} M_i \}_{i=1, \ldots,d^2}$ are nice unitary error bases for $j=1,\ldots,d^2$. \end{theorem} A localization of PVMs satisfying the conditions of Theorem \ref{thm:lcalizable=nice} can be explicitly constructed: Alice's PVM $\{ \op[M_i] \}_\iidd$, Bob's PVM $\{ \op[M_i] \}_\iidd$, and the resource state $\op[M_j^{T}]$, where any $j \in [1,d^2]$ works.
 The localization conditions of Lemma~\ref{lem:rank-1_localizability} can be easily checked.
 In fact, the product $A_a R^\ast B_b$ now reads

 which can be verified to coincide with one of $\frac{1}{d}\{ M_i \}_\iidd$ (up to phase) by the niceness condition.
-The full proof of Theorem~\ref{thm:lcalizable=nice} including the ``only if'' part is more involved and is dedicated to Appendix~\ref{appx:proof_nice}.
+The full proof of Theorem~\ref{thm:lcalizable=nice} including the ``only if'' part is more involved and is provided in Appendix~\ref{appx:proof_nice}.

 Therefore, according to Theorem~\ref{thm:lcalizable=nice}, $\{ \op[M_i] \}_\iidd$ can be localized by an equal-sized resource if and only if it is a maximally entangled basis such that $\{ \sqrt{d} M_i \}_\iidd$ is LU-equivalent to a nice error basis.
 We refer to maximally entangled bases satisfying the equivalent conditions of Theorem \ref{thm:equivalence_to_nice} as the ``nice Bell bases.''
+Note that, as stated immediately after the proof of Theorem \ref{thm:equivalence_to_nice}, it is possible to efficiently determine whether a given basis is a nice Bell basis.

 Our finding reveals the class of localizable rank-1 PVMs with maximal Schmidt rank is strongly limited by equal-sized resources.
 The equal-sized resources cannot localize POVMs that have maximal Schmidt rank but are not maximally entangled.
 The class screened out by this criterion includes many iso-entangled bases from \cite{delSanto_2024} and partially entangled bases, such as